eventnetusa/eventnet/src/_vip/aetna-events.md

       educate senior citizens.&nbsp;

-      Aetna's Pop-Up Answer Centers were a safe space for seniors meet one-on-one with Aetna agents, learn about Medicare Part D and how to enroll.&nbsp;
+      Aetna's Pop-Up Answer Centers were a comfortable space for seniors meet one-on-one with Aetna agents, learn about Medicare Part D and how to enroll.&nbsp;